Mc-Zen/tidy/src/show-module.typ

 ///           starting with an underscore.
 /// - omit-private-parameters (boolean): Whether to omit named function arguments
 ///           starting with an underscore.
-/// - show-outline (function): Whether to output an outline of all functions in
+/// - show-outline (boolean): Whether to output an outline of all functions in
 ///           the module at the beginning.
 /// - sort-functions (auto, none, function): Function to use to sort the function
 ///           documentations.
 With `auto`, they are sorted alphabetically by